4 years ago by EvanYou

 That's been my feeling for years, too: if your team is less than, say, several dozen people there's a significant amount of merit to having something which doesn't require continous care and feeding for anyone to work, especially when it's combining a number of complex libraries with independent development teams.

-an hour ago by desireco42
+4 years ago by desireco42

 You still need webpack for production build :).
 So all is good.

-27 minutes ago by darekkay
+4 years ago by darekkay

 Vite uses Rollup for production builds, which is still much faster than webpack.